Pricing yourself is one of the hardest parts of owning a business. Charging too much or too little causes stress.

 That's wonderful news!
 But let's still get those prices up to help you make a profit and start building wealth within your business.
 Refer to the first 3 elements and work on improving your skills, value, or brand (visuals, strategy, website, photography, copy...you get the idea) so in 6 months, you can raise your prices to align with your new approach.

-This formula is simple and has a lot more possibilities, but with this piece of the puzzle along with the other factors, you will get to a price that you feel confident about and know that you’re charging your worth.
+This formula is simple and has a lot more possibilities, but with this piece of the puzzle along with the other factors, you will get to a price that you feel confident about and know that you're charging an appropriate amount to have a fulfilling business.